 Production

 Dieldrin was developed by J. Hyman & Co. and licenced to Shell International Chemical Co. and Velsicol Chemical Company in the United States.
 It was exported throughout the world.
-The EPA banned dieldrin in 1987 and production ceased that year.
+The US EPA banned dieldrin in 1987 and production ceased that year.
 Dieldrin is listed in Annex A to the Stockholm Convention (“Elimination”) and there are no specific exemptions for production of the chemical under the Convention.

 Use